microsoft/language-server-protocol/_specifications/specification-3-17.md

 > *Since version 3.17.0*

-Inlay hints are short textual annotations that are attached to ranges in the source code.
+Inlay hints are short textual annotations that are attached to points in the source code.
 These typically spell out some inferred information, such as the parameter name when passing a value to a function.

 ```typescript